Campervan Buying Guides

 The Offtrail's £74,500 isn't a stripped base waiting for an options sheet.
 Every Offtrail leaves Devon with:

 - Power.
-A Clayton Power 2500 all-in-one lithium system (Taylored quote 2.5kWh), 260W of twin MIPV solar bonded to the roof, and a 7-inch touchscreen to run it all.
+A Clayton Power 2500 all-in-one lithium system (battery, inverter and charging in one tidy box), 260W of twin MIPV solar bonded to the roof, and a 7-inch touchscreen to run it all.
 We put the Clayton head to head with the rivals in our campervan power systems guide.

 - Cooking and living.
 A gas-free induction hob, hand-built birch-ply cabinetry with soft-close drawers, a choice of low or high units at no extra cost, a stow-away table and full upholstery.